theAayushbajaj/llm_rag_toolbox/SmartChunks_ Literature_review.md

 - Combining propositional breakdown with LLM-based chunking (agentic chunking) can optimize semantic coherence and retrieval performance.

 **Performance**: The method was evaluated using experiments on passage retrieval and downstream QA tasks across five datasets and six dense retrievers.
 Proposition-based retrieval consistently yielded higher recall and improved downstream QA performance.

+# Financial Report Chunking for Effective Retrieval Augmented Generation

+\[Antonio Jimeno Yepes, Yao You, Jan Milczek, Sebastian Laverde, Renyu Li (2024).
+Financial Report Chunking for Effective Retrieval Augmented Generation. arXiv:2402.05131\]

+**Technique**
+The technique goes beyond traditional paragraph-level segmentation.
+Instead of using a fixed token or paragraph size, their method divides financial reports into meaningful structural elements (e.g., section headers, narrative texts, tables, figures, and footnotes).
+These elements are automatically annotated using document understanding models.
+By leveraging the inherent structure of financial documents, this element-based chunking method naturally produces chunks that preserve context without manual tuning of chunk sizes.

+**Key Components**

+- Element-Based Segmentation: Documents are dissected into constituent elements like headers, tables, figures, footnotes, and narrative texts.
+Each element serves as a natural segmentation boundary that reflects the document’s structure.

+- Annotation with Document Understanding Models: Structural elements are identified and annotated automatically.
+This annotation helps guide the chunking process so that each chunk preserves key contextual information.

+- Dynamic Chunk Size Determination: The approach yields optimal chunk sizes based on the natural boundaries present in the document.
+Eliminates the need for manual tuning of hyperparameters such as fixed token lengths.

+**Lessons Learned**

+- By chunking along natural document structures, the approach maintains semantic context that is often lost with uniform paragraph splitting.
+- Improved context in each chunk leads to higher retrieval accuracy, as each segment more precisely represents a coherent idea.

+But,

+- If documents are poorly formatted or if the structural elements are inconsistent, the method may struggle to produce effective chunks.
+- The accuracy of the underlying document understanding models is critical; misclassification of elements could result in suboptimal segmentation.
+- While highly effective for structured financial documents, the technique might require adaptation for documents with less rigid or different structural formats.

+**Benchmarking**
+The authors evaluated the performance of their element-based chunking method using three primary metrics on the financebench dataset:

+*Chunking Efficiency*: Measured by the total number of chunks produced.
+Compared against baseline methods (e.g., fixed token-length chunking) to assess the indexing and storage implications.

+*Retrieval Accuracy*: Evaluated by comparing the relevance of retrieved chunks to known evidence from financial reports.
+Metrics such as ROUGE and BLEU scores were used to quantify how closely the retrieved text matches the ground truth.

+*Q\&A Accuracy:* Assessed via both automatic evaluation (using an LLM such as GPT-4) and manual review.
+The accuracy of the final generated answers in a retrieval-augmented question-answering task served as a key indicator of the overall effectiveness of the chunking method.